fiber-miniapp/ntchem-mini/README.md

     -rwxr-xr-x 1  246 Nov  7 00:00 platforms/config_mine.gfortran
     -rwxr-xr-x 1  148 Nov  7 00:00 platforms/config_mine.intel
     -rwxr-xr-x 1  156 Nov  7 00:00 platforms/config_mine.pgi
+    $ TYPE=intel
-    $ cp config_mine.${COMPILER} config_mine
+    $ cp config_mine.${TYPE} config_mine

-If the installing platform does not match any of the provided config_mine.*, then use config_mine.ANY and edit it to set the appropriate values.

 Note that NTChem requires BLAS and LAPACK math libraries.
-K, intel and pgi platforms have their own libraries.
-Gfortran(GNU) does not come with such library.
-For gfortran, ATLAS library is assumed to be installed on the platform.
+Typically, each TYPE has its own recommended BLAS and LAPACK libraries.
+For example, K computer is best coupled with its native BLAS/LAPACK, Intel with MKL, PGI with ACML, Gfortran(GNU) with ATLAS, etc.
+Note that ATLAS library included in the common Linux distribution may not perform well, and that freshly compiled ATLAS may perform better on the target platform.
 See comments in config_mine.gfortran.

 ####step 3.
 Compile and build the executable program